Disclosure: We may get commissions for purchases made through links in this post.

 Psychiatric drugs, and specifically anti-anxiety medication, can help put the cat at ease.
 Sometimes that alone can stop unwanted behaviors.
 Other times, medications set the stage for the cat to respond to behavioral therapy.

 The information provided here is not intended to replace veterinary advice, but to give you some understanding of the common psychiatric drugs prescribed for cats.
-Your vet should always be an active part in any behavioral therapy, preferably alongside a certified cat behaviorist.
+Your vet should always be an active part of any behavioral therapy, preferably alongside a certified cat behaviorist.

 Drugs for Immediate Anxiety Relief in Cats